Bananattack/Plum/README.md

 License
 -------

-**Plum** is released under the **Modified BSD License**.
-It frees you to contribute, fork your own version, statically link in projects of different licenses, to use it in commercial projects, among other things -- so long as you remember to follow the conditions of the license.
+**Plum** is released under the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause):.
+It frees you to contribute, to create derivative works, to use it in commercial projects, among other things -- so long as you remember to follow the conditions of the license, which are pretty friendly.

-Please read the `license.md` file included in this repository for full details. m
+Please read the `license.md` file included in this repository for full details.